 For Immediate Release

-PERPETUAL LEARNING LAUNCHES ONLINE PROCTORING SOLUTION FOR OPEN EDX WITH PROCTORU
+PERPETUAL LEARNING LAUNCHES ONLINE PROCTORING SOLUTION FOR THE OPEN EDX® PLATFORM WITH PROCTORU

 If you have arrived to this page, you’re probably here to gain an understanding about something or learn something.
 This is happening not just here, but every moment you’re awake.
 Be it listening to This American Life or looking at pictures of some really cute cats, your brain is constantly taking in new information and expanding its capabilities.